-On May 16, 2019, we entered into an Equity Distribution Agreement, whereby we may sell from time to time through Wells Fargo Securities, LLC, as our sales agent, our common stock having an aggregate offering price of up to \$30,000.
-Wells Fargo Securities, LLC will receive from us a commission equal to 2.50% of the gross sales price per share of common stock for shares having an aggregate offering price of up to \$10,000, and a commission of 2.25% of the gross sales price per share of common stock thereafter, for shares sold under the Equity Distribution Agreement.
-During 2022, we sold 222 shares at an average price of \$22.42 under this Equity Distribution Agreement, totaling \$4,984 of cash proceeds, less \$112 of commissions and \$202 of stock issuance costs.
-We did not sell any shares under this Equity Distribution Agreement during 2021.
-As of December 31, 2022, we have sold a total of 720 shares at an average price of \$38.97 under this Equity Distribution Agreement, totaling \$28,052 of cash proceeds.
-As of December 31, 2022, \$1,948 remains available for future issuance under the Equity Distribution Agreement.
+On May 16, 2019, we entered into an Equity Distribution Agreement, whereby we may sell from time to time through Wells Fargo Securities, LLC, as our sales agent, our common stock having an aggregate offering price of up to \$30.0 million.
+Wells Fargo Securities, LLC will receive from us a commission equal to 2.50% of the gross sales price per share of common stock for shares having an aggregate offering price of up to \$10.0 million, and a commission of 2.25% of the gross sales price per share of common stock thereafter, for shares sold under the Equity Distribution Agreement.
+During the year ended December 31, 2022, we sold 222 thousand shares at an average price of \$22.42 per share under this Equity Distribution Agreement, totaling \$5.0 million of cash proceeds, less \$0.1 million of commissions and \$0.2 million of stock issuance costs.
+We did not sell any shares under this Equity Distribution Agreement during the year ended December 31, 2023.
+As of December 31, 2023, \$1.9 million remains available for future issuance under the Equity Distribution Agreement.
+On February 27, 2024, we provided notice to Wells Fargo Securities, LLC of our intention to terminate the Equity Distribution Agreement effective March 1, 2024.